 You can enroll in Yahoo’s Complaint Feedback Loop to receive notifications when users mark your emails as spam or complain.
 If you continue to have issues with deliverability with Yahoo Mail, you can submit your sending IP address to Yahoo directly for review.

-Now that you know how to stop emails going to spam, it's time to put what you’ve learned into practice.
+Now that you know how to prevent emails from going to spam, it's time to put what you’ve learned into practice.
 This article has actionable tips to help you take the steps you’ll need to ensure your emails have the best chance of making it to the inbox every time.

-If you're looking to take your email marketing to the next level, consider automating your engagement strategy with Seventh Sense.
+If you're a HubSpot user looking to take your email marketing to the next level, you can audit your HubSpot deliverability with this free tool.
+You might also consider automating your engagement strategy with Seventh Sense.
 Seventh Sense works with HubSpot and Marketo to help you optimize your email deliverability and reach customers at the right time.
 Schedule a demo to learn more.